zohrehasadi00/literature-review-IoT/README.md

 # proSeminar

-#Security in IoT devices: Examination of various protective mechanisms in smart home networks
+# Security in IoT devices: Examination of various protective mechanisms in smart home networks

-# Smart Home Security and Privacy Overview

 ## Introduction